jessidirk/controls-final-project/README.md

 ## Runtime UI
 Selects and views saved protocol for heaters.

 Creates control algorithms which allow for the PCR to be run in a cell below.

 Control implementation uses trim PID control, and provides two methods for this PID control.

   Method I: uses feedforward control governed by scipy.linprog and a position PID function.

   Method II: uses feedforward control governed by cvxpy and a velocity PID function.

-  Both controllers were tuned for optimal control at P=1, I=0, D=0.05 using a simulation (hardware malfunction prevented physical testing.)
+  Both controllers were tuned for optimal control at P=1, I=0, D=0.05 using a simulation (hardware malfunction prevented physical testing).

-  Start and stop buttons allow user control of the PCR runtime Results are graphed as the interface runs, including:
+  Start and stop buttons allow user control of the PCR runtime

+  Results are graphed as the interface runs, including:
   * Temperature setpoint
   * Actual temperature